isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-04-04-post-Second Reading Speech by Second Minister for Law, Mr Edwin Tong, on the Extradition (Amendment) Bill.md

 9. To keep pace with current needs, it is timely to introduce modern concepts, taking into account global developments and international practice.

 {:start="10"}
-10. There are 5 key amendments in this Bill:
+10. There are five key amendments in this Bill:

 a)	Two areas of substantive reform; and